 Use of the Assembly grounds policy

-Legislative precinct grounds
+Legislative Building grounds

-Activities on the legislative precinct grounds
+Activities on the Legislative Building grounds

 Definitions

-Memorial: A commemorative event organized for people who share a common loss.
+Memorial: a commemorative event organized for people who share a common loss.
 A statue or structure may serve as the focus of the ceremony (e.g., Remembrance Day).

-Protest: A public expression of disapproval or objection to an idea or action (may be considered a demonstration when held on the grounds).
+Protest: a public expression of disapproval or objection to an idea or action (may be considered a demonstration when held on the grounds).

 Overview

-The display of signs, banners, buttons, clothing with partisan/political messages or obscenities, props, or other materials related to a demonstration is prohibited inside the public spaces of the legislative building.
-Some materials may be permitted in the media studio.
+The display of signs, banners, buttons, clothing with partisan/political messages or obscenities, props, or other materials related to a demonstration is prohibited inside the public spaces of the Legislative Building.
+Some materials may be permitted in the Media Studio.

-Individuals or groups taking part in a public demonstration, protest, or rally may request that a member of the LPS provide contact information for a caucus office or MPP to facilitate the scheduling of a meeting or the delivery of a petition, where possible.
+Individuals or groups request that a member of the Legislative Protective Service provide contact information for a caucus office or a Member of Provincial Parliament to facilitate scheduling of a meeting or the delivery of a petition, where possible.

 Access